QIWI-API/topup-wallet-docs/_check-user_en.html.md

 ----|-------
 *request* | A grouping tag.
-The child tags contain payment parameters *request-type* | Request type (user availability check: `check-user`) *terminal-id* | Agent ID in Visa QIWI Wallet system *extra name"password"* | Agent’s password in Visa QIWI Wallet system *extra name="phone" | User’s phone number.
-This number is used to check whether user account with the specified number is already registered in Visa QIWI Wallet system
+The child tags contain payment parameters *request-type* | Request type (user availability check: `check-user`) *terminal-id* | Agent ID in QIWI Wallet system
+*extra name"password"* | Agent’s password in QIWI Wallet system *extra name="phone"* | User’s phone number.
+This number is used to check whether user account with the specified number is already registered in QIWI Wallet system
-*extra name="ccy" | Currency of user account balance.
-Optional parameter (numeric or character code of currency according  to ISO 4217), in this case Visa QIWI Wallet system check whether user has balance in this currency.
+*extra name="ccy"* | Currency of user account balance.
+Optional parameter (numeric or character code of currency according  to ISO 4217), in this case QIWI Wallet system checks whether user has balance in this currency.

 ## Response format